taw00/manuscript-css/docs/switches.md

     <dt>no-links</dt>
     <dd>Disable all links in the document.
 Both for the rendered version and print/PDF export.</dd>
     <dt>no-links-export</dt>
-    <dd>Disable all links in the document, but only for the print/PDF export.</dd>
+    <dd>Disable all links in the document, but only for the print/PDF export.
+    (Bug alert!
+Chrome's export to PDF not honor our overrides to `pointer-events` or `cursor` (CSS).
+And so, the link still functions within the PDF.
+But at least it doesn't *look* like a link.)</dd>
 </dl>

 &ZeroWidthSpace;